All San Francisco evictions from 1997-2016, by the Anti-Eviction Mapping Project.

 Digerati Dorms mapped with Tech Bus Stops and Percentage of Renter Burden/County

-Lost and Endangered Art and Community Spaces, San Francisco Bay Area
+Crowdsource-able Map of Lost and Endangered Art and Community Spaces, San Francisco Bay Area.
+Add lost and endangered spaces of the Bay Area!

 Signs in San Francisco, New Orleans, and Venice on Airbnb-induced gentrification.